xaxay/imlab/README.md

 It is pure implementation - no any bundler IMPORT-MAPS / HTML / JS / CSS / VUE3 / VUETIFY3 / PINIA.

 It is important how it is implemented, not what.
 It proves that import maps (in-browser modules) is working approach!
+And interaction of shared code among in-browser modules like Pinia counterStore.
+It shows how to cinitalize and use vue2/vuetify3 and pinia using import maps!

 ## Phase2